vsanin42/minishell/README.md

 29.11 addins by Zuzka
 - when program exits it prints exit like bash
-- strtrim whitespaces from nput at beginning of lexer
+- strtrim whitespaces from input at beginning of lexer
 - starting with norm
 -